fish-quant/fq-segmentation/docs/imjoy-pre-processing.md

 Preprocessing is done with the ImJoy plugin `PreProcess`:
 <a href="https://imjoy.io/#/app?w=fq-seg&plugin=fish-quant/segmentation:PreProcess@stable&upgrade=1" target="_blank">**install from here.**</a>

-## Defining the folder to save results
+## Defining folder to save results
 The plugin allows to define the results folder in two ways

 1. Directly define a folder where the results are stored.
 If the folder doesn't exist, the plugin will rename it.